Indian Supreme Court upholds death sentences for Delhi gang rape

 Horrific crime

-On the evening of December 16, 2012, Jyoti Singh Pandey, a physiotherapy student in New Delhi, was leaving a movie theater after watching "The Life of Pi" with a friend.
+On the evening of December 16, 2012, Jyoti Singh Pandey, a physiotherapy student in Delhi, was leaving a movie theater after watching "The Life of Pi" with a friend.

 It was late when they left the cinema, so the pair got on a private bus to go to their suburban homes.
 That was when their nightmare started.